 Chances are, whether you’re at home or in the backcountry, you’ve got plenty of coffee on hand.

 Brewed coffee is rich in antioxidants, which in turn can reduce inflammation and swelling around a poison ivy rash.
 To use coffee as a remedy for your rash, brew a cup and allow it to cool to room temperature.

 If you have access to a refrigerator, cool the coffee even further for a more soothing effect (but don’t put the coffee in the refrigerator without letting it cool first, since it can lose antioxidants during rapid cooling).

 When ready, you can either rub the coffee onto your rash or gently dab at it with a coffee-soaked cloth.

 Poison Ivy Treatment - Itch Spray

 Rashes from poison ivy and other toxic plants can be nasty, and when you are out in the wilderness knowing a variety of homeopathic remedies for poison ivy can make the difference between suffering and treating the problem.
-With these 11 ways to get rid of poison ivy, you’re almost certain to find a treatment that works for you using materials that you have on hand.
+With these natural poison ivy treatment methods, you’re almost certain to find a treatment that works for you using materials that you have on hand.